isomerpages/govtech-gobusiness-main/pages/blog/2022-11-30-post-starting-fnb-biz.md

 ### Evaluating operation size and potential revenue to choose your ideal food service format

 While entering the industry is not difficult, you should analyse the food service format and its potential operating revenue to identify a viable option for you.
-For instance, restaurants, food courts, coffee shops, canteens and pubs, and cafes make up 87% of enterprises, but they only account for 72% of total operating revenue.
+For instance, restaurants, food courts, coffee shops, canteens and pubs, and cafes make up 87 per cent of enterprises, but they only account for 72 per cent of total operating revenue.

 ![Breakdown of F&B businesses by sub-sectors in 2020](/images/blog/content/FnB 3.png)
 <figcaption> A breakdown of the industry share of F&B sub-sectors in 2020 </figcaption>